sarathyweb/books/README.md

 # My Reading List

+- [ ] No Limits: The Art and Science of High Performance
 - [ ] The Forty Rules of Love
 - [x] The Greatest Salesman in the World
 - [x] The Science of Getting Rich: Discover the Secrets to Wealth